 Grants access to stage shows, vendor area, fire pits, seating

-All Access Pass: (Includes all access and all attractions) $40
+All Access Pass: (Includes all access to all 3 attractions) $35

-Grants access to a Village Pass, HARVESTER RIDE, Corn maze (STRAWMAN'S STALK), Haunted Walking trail (BELL CITY WALK)
+This ticket grants access to a Village Pass, HARVESTER RIDE, Corn maze (The STRAWMAN'S STALK), and the Haunted Walking trail (BELL CITY WALK)

-Fast Pass: $60 ( Skip the long line wait for all attractions in the all-access pass)
+Orange Band Fast Pass: $50 (Skip the long line wait for all attractions in the all-access pass)

 6418 ST RT 124